 Guide to Buying a Condo: 8 Things to Do

 Considering a condo?
-A condo could be a good choice as a starter home, a retirement nest, an investment property, or a dwelling for anyone who wants amenities but little maintenance.
+A condo could be a good choice as a starter home, a retirement nest, an investment property, or a residence for anyone who wants amenities but little maintenance.

-You’ll want to weigh the upsides and potential downsides before taking the plunge and buying a condo.
+You’ll want to weigh the upsides and potential downsides and take these steps before committing to a condo.

 What Is a Condo?